 Dr. Malone and Mr. Steven Miron, each a member of Charter's board of directors, also serve on the board of directors of Discovery Communications, Inc., ("Discovery") and the Company is aware that Dr. Malone owns 5.1% in the aggregate of the common stock of Discovery and has a 28.2% voting interest in Discovery for the election of directors.
 The Company is aware that Advance/Newhouse Programming Partnership ("A/N PP"), an affiliate of A/N and in which Mr. Miron is the CEO, owns 100% of the Series A preferred stock of Discovery and 100% of the Series C preferred stock of Discovery, representing approximately 34.6% of the outstanding equity of Discovery's stock, on an as-converted basis.
 A/N PP has the right to appoint three directors out of a total of eleven directors to Discovery's board to be elected by the holders of Discovery's Series A preferred stock.
 In addition, Dr. Malone is a member of the board of directors of Lions Gate Entertainment Corp. ("Lions Gate", parent company of Starz, Inc.) and owns approximately 5.9% in the aggregate of the common stock of Lions Gate and has 8.1% of the voting power, pursuant to his ownership of Lions Gate Class A voting shares.
-The Company purchases programming from both Discovery and Lions Gate pursuant to agreements entered into prior to Dr. Malone and Mr. Miron joining Charter's board of directors.
-Based on publicly available information, the Company does not believe that either Discovery or Lions Gate would currently be considered related parties.
-The amounts paid in the aggregate to Discovery and Lions Gate represent less than 3% of total operating costs and expenses for the three and six months ended June 30, 2017 and 2016.
+The Company purchases programming from both Discovery and Lions Gate represent less than 3% of total operating costs and expenses for the three and six months ended June 30, 2017 and 2016.

-The Company has agreements with certain equity-method investees pursuant to which the Company has made or received related party transaction payments.
-The Company recorded payments to equity-method investees totaling \$78 million and \$146 million during the three and six months ended June 30, 2017, respectively, and \$37 million and \$41 million during the three and six months ended June 30, 2016, respectively.
+The Company and its parent companies have agreements with certain equity-method investees pursuant to which the Company has made or received related party transaction payments.
+The Company and its parent companies recorded payments to equity-method investees totaling \$78 million and \$146 million during the three and six months ended June 30, 2017, respectively, and \$37 million and \$41 million during the three and six months ended June 30, 2016, respectively.
 The Company recorded advertising revenues from transactions with equity-method investees totaling \$3 million and \$5 million during the three and six months ended June 30, 2017, respectively, and \$1 million during each of the three and six months ended June 30, 2016.

-15. Contingencies
+13. Contingencies